The Advanced Very High Resolution Radiometer (AVHRR) instrument flies on the

 which features improved algorithms and a slightly finer spatial resolution,

-among several other dataset differences.
+among several other

 References: